rexdavid023/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This file executes a script that switches the current user to the user betty.

 ### [1-who_am_i] (1-who_am_i)
-This files executes a script that prints the effective username of the current user
+This file executes a script that prints the effective username of the current user

+### [2-groups] (2-groups)
+This file executes  a script that prints all the groups the current user is part of.